iprapas/iprapas.github.io/content/posts/mllib-classification.md

                  .setOutputCol("filtered_words")
 ```

+### Step 4.
+Bag-of-words

-\item Then, we create the bag-of-words and bag-of-symbols:
+Then, we create the bag-of-words and bag-of-symbols:

 ```scala
 val bow_symbols = new CountVectorizer()